TDH-SSI-Hub/wiNBS/README.md

 As mentioned previously, `nbs_investigation_go_to()` can be used to go directly to an investigation.
 Once in the investigation, you can use `nbs_page_metadata_get()` to import the metadata for the current investigation.
+The metadata built into the package is for our TN deployment.
+Other states will likely need to specify their own metadata by reading in a csv of their page metadata (for now).
 This metadata can be used to find the IDs for `nbs_field_get()` and also passed as a parameter in order to speed up the function. `nbs_field_get()` will return the current value, if any, for a given field.
 This function only works from the ‘View Investigation’ page, not the ‘Edit Investigation’ page, although this functionality may be added later.

 To edit an investigation, you can use `nbs_investigation_edit()` to enter the edit page. `nbs_field_set()` can be used to set the value of a